HeberFHLemes/nasa-apod-api-project/README.md

 ### Description

-There are only two paths, both via GET requests:
+There are two paths, both via GET requests:
 - ```/```:
-The "home" page, showing the to the next path.
+The "home" page, showing the link to the next path.

 - ```/apod```:
 The "main" page, where the content appears.
 When reached, it is made a GET request to the API, and renders the page according to the content returned.